 For example, you can taste pumpkin-flavored ice cream made with the pumpkins from Bird-in-Hand Bakery and Café’s pumpkin patch.

 Hayloft Ice Cream Treats & Soft Pretzels is located just off Route 23 near Leola, PA.
 It’s the newer ice cream near Strasburg, PA.
-They sell soft-serve ice cream and homemade ice cream in various flavors.
+From classic Soft Serve options like Vanilla, Chocolate, and Twist to unique flavors like Blueberry, Black Raspberry, and more, there’s something to satisfy every palate.

 If you take an ice cream tour in Lancaster, PA, you must stop at Fox Meadows Creamery in Leola.
 This is their second ice cream parlor.
 Their farmstead location is west of Ephrata.